voteflux/flux-website-v2/_posts/2020-10-20-Introducing-Liberals-For-Climate.md

 # How?

 This post is the first public announcement.
-It will be supplemented with a social media advertising campaign which will drive traffic to the [LiberalsForClimate.org](https://www.liberalsforclimate.org) for people to register.
+It will be supplemented with a social media advertising campaign which will drive traffic to [LiberalsForClimate.org](https://www.liberalsforclimate.org) for people to register.

 We also expect/hope this idea to attract some attention via word-of-mouth or people tagging others in posts.
 We encourage all our members to support us by telling friends, family, colleagues, etc and donating to help us with all this.